openmrs/openmrs-eip/distribution/docs/README.md

 ### Receiver
 1. Create an installation directory for your receiver app.
-2. Copy to the working directory the `dbsync-receiver-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
+2. Copy to the working directory the `openmrs-eip-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `app/target` folder.
-3. There is an application.properties file in the `dbsync-receiver-app` directory found at the root of the OpenMR EIP project, copy it to your installation directory.
+3. There is an application.properties file in the `distribution/docs/receiver` directory relative to the root of the OpenMR EIP project, copy it to your installation directory.
 4. Open the `application.properties` you just copied in step 2 to the installation directory and set the property values accordingly, carefully read the in-inline documentation as you set each property value.
    **Note:** The receiver sync app makes rest calls to trigger search index rebuilds whenever it processes a payload for